 Durante landed his first collegiate touchdown early in the game to earn West Virginia’s first points on the night.
 The catch was a 41-yard dinger from quarterback Skyler Howard.

-“We took what they (the Georgia Southern defense) gave us,” said Howard.
+“We took what (the Georgia Southern defense) gave us,” Howard said.
 “They knew we had young guys on the outside and we knew they were going to test us and so those guys rose to the challenge.”

 According to Shelton Gibson, the Georgia Southern Eagles switched corners on almost every series.
 He credits watching lots of film this past week with helping him see what each corner was going to do in different situations.

 Gibson himself made some huge grabs, including a 57-yarder, a 47-yarder, and a 26-yard touchdown catch which was his first touchdown in the old gold and blue.

 “My first collegiate touchdown, it felt so good,” Gibson said.
 “I just wanna get back to work.
 I’m ready to get back to work.”